MM for Penalized Estimation: Discussion

 This article evaluates optimality conditions for both convex and nonconvex problems in the context of penalized estimation.
 As expected, we could only partially characterize the optimality conditions for nonconvex problems.
 The link between the original optimization problem and the surrogate optimization problem, nevertheless, provides a useful utility to compute $\lambda_{\max}$.
 The convergence analysis provides new results for both convex and nonconvex problems.
 For convex problems, the iterated estimates of the MM algorithm with QM converges to a minimum point.
 For nonconvex problems, the iterates of the MM algorithm with QM converges to a local stationary point in the framework of the Dini or Clarke derivative.

 Future direction of research includes expanded penalty functions including those not locally Lipschitz continuous.
 For instance, the bridge penalty for $a \in (0, 1)$.
 Since the generalized derivatives like Dini and Clarke derivative are both restricted to locally Lipschitz continuous functions, additional mathematical tools are required to assess properties of the penalized loss functions.
-Convergence rate with the MM algorithm for optimizing nonconvex problems is worth pursuing as noted by \citet{chi2014robust}.
-Previous attempt includes establishing convergence rate for the MM-based boosting algorithm \citep{wang2018robust}, which is closely related to the LASSO \citep{Efro:lars:2004}.